React & React NativeEntity ListsFiltersKeywords Filters

 Overview of Keywords Filters

-The keywordsFilters property can be passed to the EntityListProvider as an object with the following structure:
+The keywordsFilters property can be passed to the fetchEntities function as part of the filters object with the following structure:

 export interface KeywordsFilters {